emilmork/blog/_posts/2015-10-17-cloneWithProps-depricated.md

 categories: javascript react
 ---

-React.addons.cloneWithProps has been depricated in favour for [React.cloneElement](https://facebook.github.io/react/docs/top-level-api.html#react.cloneelement).
-The behavour is almost the same, but cloneElement does not merge className or style.
+React.addons.cloneWithProps has been deprecated in favour for [React.cloneElement](https://facebook.github.io/react/docs/top-level-api.html#react.cloneelement).
+The behaviour is almost the same, but cloneElement does not merge className or style.

 ```javascript
 React.cloneElement(element, props, ...children);
 ```

-The example below shows how to create a stateless component that centeres all child components with React.cloneElement and Object.assign.
+The example below shows how to create a stateless component that center all child components with React.cloneElement and Object.assign.

 ```javascript